Amazon Aurora Documentation

 Generative AI

-Aurora offers capabilities to enable machine learning (ML) and generative artificial intelligence (AI) models to work with data stored in Aurora in real-time and without moving the data.
+Aurora offers capabilities designed to enable machine learning (ML) and generative artificial intelligence (AI) models to work with data stored in Aurora in real-time and without moving the data.
 With Amazon Aurora PostgreSQL-Compatible Edition, you can access vector database capabilities to store, search, index, and query ML embeddings.

 A vector embedding is a numerical representation that represents the semantic meaning of content such as text, images, and video.
 Generative AI and other AI/ML systems use embeddings to capture the semantic meaning of this content input into a large language model (LLM).
 You can store embeddings from ML and AI models, such as those from Amazon Bedrock (limited preview), and Amazon SageMaker in your Aurora PostgreSQL database.